Mission and Values

 Theodore McKnight -- also spelled "Ostin" -- was born on May 27, 1859 in Fayette County,

 When the 1880 federal census enumeration was made, the 21-year-old Todd was unmarried and lived with his widowed father, laboring as a coal miner near Dawson, Upper Tyrone Township, Fayette County.

-In the early 1880s, Todd was joined in holy matrimony with Sadie A. Workman (June 9, 1867-1952), a native of Wheeling, Ohio County, WV and the daughter of Robert and Martha Jane (Norris) McKnight.
+On Nov.
+1, 1884, when he was 25 years of age, Todd was joined in holy matrimony with Sadie A. Workman (June 9, 1867-1952), a native of Wheeling, Ohio County, WV and the daughter of Robert and Martha Jane (Norris) McKnight.

 They resided for many years on a farm near

 hauler and that 12-year-old Cora Stimmel lived in their home, working as a servant girl.

 Todd also was a farmer, and had stands of apple and peach trees on his

 For the last four years of his life, Todd suffered from kidney disease, and for the last three with hardening of the arteries.
 At the age of 84, on May 1, 1944, he passed away at home.

 Sadie survived her husband by eight years.
 She succumbed to a cerebral hemorrhage at the age of 84 on May 4,

 1952.
 Son Charles, living in Dawson, signed the death certificate.